 Minor file system damage can be fixed using Chkdsk.

 System Files (Windows)

 Windows includes a system file checker (SFC.exe) that can be used to verify system files after sector reallocation.
 More info here.
 You can use it to verify if any system files were affected (corrupted) and repair them.

+This is probably the most worrying problem.
+Corrupt data may be even worse than no data at all After all, a few corrupt bits may render all data useless while this isn’t immediately clear.
 To find out if user files are or were affected by bad sectors or bad sector repair (sector reallocation) you can use ‘NFI.exe’.

 The Microsoft support tool NFI.exe can be used to convert a LBA sector address to a file path.
 This way you can determine which files need to be restored from backup after sector reallocation.

 > nfi.exe Dumps information about an NTFS volume, and optionally determines which volume and file contains a particular sector.
 Usage: nfi drive-letter [logical-sector-number] Drive-letter can be a single character or a character followed by a colon (i.e., C or C: are acceptable).
 Logical-sector-number is a decimal or 0x-prefixed hex number, specifying a sector number relative to the volume whose drive letter is given by drive-letter.
 If not specified, then information about every file on the volume is dumped. nfi NT-device-path physical-sector-number Determines which volume a given physical sector on a drive is within, and then which file on the volume it is in.
 NT-device-path is the NT-style path to a physical device.
 It must not include a partition specification.
 Physical-sector-number is a decimal or 0x-prefixed hex number, specifying a sector number relative to the physical drive whose device path is given by NT-device-path. nfi full-win32-path Dumps information about a particular file. full-win32-path must start with a drive letter and a colon.